Walter Pollak: Career

 In 1925, on behalf of the American Civil Liberties Union (ACLU), Pollak argued his first case before the United States Supreme Court, Gitlow v.
 New York, defending Communist Party member Benjamin Gitlow against a conviction for "advocacy of criminal anarchy."
-The court upheld Gitlow's conviction but importantly recognized that the due process clause of the 14th Amendment incorporated and thus protected fundamental provisions of the Bill of Rights, including the freedom of speech.
+The court upheld Gitlow's conviction but importantly recognized that the Due Process Clause of the Fourteenth Amendment incorporated and thus protected fundamental provisions of the Bill of Rights, including the freedom of speech.
 (New York State Governor Al Smith granted Gitlow a full pardon later that year.)

 In the early 1930s, on behalf of International Labor Defense, Pollak joined the defense team of the Scottsboro Boys with Joseph R. Brodsky.
 He took an active part in framing the appeals in Powell v.
 Alabama (1932), as well as Norris v.
 Alabama and Patterson v.
 Alabama (both 1935), the latter of which he argued with the support of the ACLU.

 In 1937, during the Great Depression, the firm dissolved.
 Pollak became of counsel to Cohen, Cole, Weiss, and Wharton (which became Paul, Weiss, Rifkind, Wharton and Garrison).